spacemaus/postvox/Protocol.md

 Name | Type | Details
 :----|:-----|:-------
-source | String | The `<source>` of the equivalent `vox:` URL.
-E.g., the URL "vox://spacemaus/messages" translates into "http://example.com/messages?source=spacemaus".
+method | String | The Postvox method name, if the Postvox method is not POST or GET.
+E.g., "SUBSCRIBE vox:spacemaus" translates to a URL like "POST http://vanilla.postvox.net?owner=spacemaus&method=SUBSCRIBE"

 #### Status codes
 Status codes for both the socket and HTTP endpoints are HTTP status codes.